MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 |**Blank**|The user cannot perform the action on the object in question.|Lowest|

 > [!IMPORTANT]
 > Use caution when assigning **Insert Permission** or **Modify Permission** to the **9001 User Group Member** or **9003 User Group Permission Set** table.
-Any users assigned to the permission set could potentially assign themselves to other user groups, which in turn may give then unintended permissions.
+Any users assigned to the permission set could potentially assign themselves to other user groups, which in turn, may give then unintended permissions.

 ### Example - Indirect Permission